 Did we miss any terms?

 Congratulations, you’ve made it to the end.
 I know some of these definitions might still be hard to grasp.
-If you need more clarity, please let us know.
+If you need more clarity, or want more information about system selection please let us know.
 A DelCor consultant would be happy to go into more detail with you.

 Perhaps you're still wondering about things like requirements or user stories.
 While this post is intended to help you understand your AMS itself, you'll want to familiarize with terms and tools for managing your AMS, too.
 We've rounded up such jargon in our Project Management Translated post—check it out!

 Understanding the language and nuances of AMSes take time, effort, and—sometimes—an expert.
 Our team keeps tabs on all the latest AMS trends and developments—we have been for decades.
 We know well the industry and many association use cases.
-If you need help navigating vendor booths at ASAE17 or just want to chat about your AMS concerns and questions, we're here to help.
+If you want to chat about your AMS concerns and questions, we're here to help.